BA, English, University of Texas A-M, 2011; MA, Media Arts and Worship, Dallas Theological Seminary, Current Student

 Who is the person you admire most and why?

 My husband, Mark.
-He is incredibly empathetic and compassionate towards others, an area in which I am weak.
-I am very fortunate that God gave him to me to learn from.
+He is incredibly empathetic and compassionate towards others, especially me.
 I have also had many opportunities to observe a godly integrity in him that I respect very highly.
+I am so grateful for him.

 Who is your favorite Bible character and why?